julienduroure/BleRiFa/_tools/2016-05-24-tool_extragroups.md

 ## Using this addon with linked rigs
 You can use ExtraGroups addon with linked rigs.
 Let's say that you have a _Rig_ file, where your rig is, and an _animation file_, where your rig is linked, and where you are doing the animation.
 You have to do in 2 steps:
-*  Create your ExtraGroups data on your rig file.
+*  Create your ExtraGroups data on your rig file (groups, operators, events)
 *  On you animation file, when you activate ExtraGroups addon on a linked (and proxyfied) armature, you will see that ExtraGroups are automatically imported into your animation file.
 *  If you want to change some data (operator displayed, add a new group, change bones in group, etc...), you can do in directly into your animation file, if you need it only on this animation file.
 *  If the rig is used in multiple animation file, you need to perform changes into rig file.
 In your animation file, on _edit mode_, you will find a new panel with a button to import ExtraGroups data from rig file to animation file.